 Autumn graduated from Southwest Acupuncture College with a Masters of Oriental Medicine.
 I am certified as a Diplomate of Acupuncture and Traditional Chinese Medicine by the National Certification Commission for Acupuncture and Oriental Medicine, as well as a licensed acupuncturist in the state of Colorado and a member of the Acupuncture Association of Colorado.
 She is also a Nationally Certified Chinese Herbalist.

 Autumn is trained in Traditional Chinese Medicine along with the Balance Method taught by Dr. Richard Tan.
 The Balance Method is effective in treating pain, OB/GYN, digestive complaints, insomnia, and general wellness.
 Dr. Richard Tan was a third-generation, Taiwanese acupuncturist.
 My training included more than 3,000 hours of education and over 1,000 hours of clinical practice.

 I chose acupuncture because I values treating the body as a whole, treating each patient as an individual and treating the root of my patient’s problems.
 She strongly believes in the benefit of preventative medicine and the importance of keeping her patients in balance.

-Before getting her masters degree and becoming an acupuncturist, Autumn graduated with a Bachelors of Science in Human Services with a concentration in Mental Health Counseling and worked as a social worker.
+Before getting her master's degree and becoming an acupuncturist, Autumn graduated with a Bachelor of Science in Human Services with a concentration in Mental Health Counseling and worked as a social worker.

 Autumn Jensen L.Ac., MSOM